ericflo/django-newcache/README.txt

 django-newcache
 ===============

 Newcache is an improved memcached cache backend for Django.
-It provides two major advantages over Django's built-in cache backend:
+It provides four major advantages over Django's built-in cache backend:

  * It supports pylibmc.
  * It allows for a function to be run on each key before it's sent to memcached.
  * It supports setting cache keys with infinite timeouts.
+ * It mitigates the thundering herd problem.

 It also has some pretty nice defaults.
 By default, the function that's run on each key is one that hashes, versions, and flavors the key.
 More on that